Bio and Q&A

 Do you have any talents other than writing that your fans maybe don’t know about?
 Gauging from the reaction to the release of my first novel by people who know me as a harpist, I think writing is my secret talent.
 Also, I can cure hiccups.

 Will there be more books about Ellen?
 Yes!
+Books 2 and 3 (Ellen at Sea and Ellen the Bride) are available on Amazon (and in KU).
 I’ve published a short story about the day she met her best friends, Chloe and Gwen.
 It is available – for free! – to all subscribers to my website.
 And I have written a novella, Harpists Don’t Dance (currently available for free on wattpad), in which Ellen reflects on two influential crises she weathered as a young harp student.
-As far as full-length novels, I’ve begun writing book number two, and I have an outline for the third and final novel in the “Ellen” series.